timjordan37/Kata-Code-Exercise/README.md

 Download project and open with IntelliJ IDEA, then build and run.

-You will be prompted on information you should enter.
+You will be prompted on information you should enter in the console window.

 Once all information is entered, the payment calculator will do it's job and report the proper wages for the shift, provided that it is a valid input.
 Otherwise, you will be asked to enter your information again.